Vaier

 One server.
 WireGuard out to your peers.
 HTTPS in from the world.

-User browser on the internet AWS Route53 resolves *.yourdomain.com Vaier server Traefik · Authelia · WireGuard Peer 1 docker container :8080 Peer 2 docker container :3000 Peer 3 phone · laptop · NAS DNS HTTPS WireGuard tunnel
+User browser on the internet AWS Route53 resolves *.yourdomain.com Vaier server Traefik · oauth2-proxy · WireGuard Peer 1 docker container :8080 Peer 2 docker container :3000 Peer 3 phone · laptop · NAS DNS HTTPS WireGuard tunnel

 // quick start